mattheworiordan/ably-cli/README.md

 ## `ably spaces cursors`

-Commands for realtime cursor tracking in Ably Spaces
+Commands for interacting with Cursors in Ably Spaces

 ```
 USAGE